Snapchat: How to Tell If It’s a Real Account

 What If Your Account Is Threatened?

-You certainly wouldn’t feel very comfortable if someone created a profile with your name and photo and pretended to be you.
-But it may be even worse if someone hacked your account and started posting instead of you, or sending your friends messages.
+You certainly wouldn’t feel very comfortable if someone created a fake profile with your name and photo and pretended to be you.
+But it may be even worse if someone hacked your account and started posting instead of you or sending messages to your friends.

-Of course, your real friends will immediately realize something is wrong, but here’s what you can do if you notice some of these signs:
+Of course, your real friends will immediately realize something is wrong, but here are the most common reasons to report a Snapchat user.

 - Your friends are telling you they keep receiving weird or spam messages from your profile.